MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 A3.
 Because totals for working hours and after hours calculate the "time booked on your calendar" instead of "time in meetings."
 Calculations for total meeting hours (time in meetings) adjusts the duration time to account for double-booked meetings, where a person has two meetings scheduled at the same time or times that overlap on the calendar.
 A heuristic logic orders which meetings a person likely attended and assigns time accordingly.
 For more details, see [Person query output](../use/csv-query-output-file.md#person-query-output).

 #### Q4.
-How does Workplace Analytics treat email and meetings sent on behalf of another individual (who delegated access) or a shared mailbox?
+When I download and view a query, why is the data unreadable or not shown correctly in Excel?

 A4.
-The shared-mailbox and delegate-access cases are treated differently by Workplace Analytics:

- * **Shared mailbox** - If an individual sends an email or a meeting invitation on behalf of a shared mailbox, Workplace Analytics does not use this action in its calculations.

- * **Delegate access** - Let's say an individual sends an email or a meeting invitation on behalf of the mailbox of another user who has granted delegate access.
-Workplace Analytics considers the item to have been sent by the individual whose mailbox the item was sent from, not the user who has delegate access.

-(Also see this question about [Send As and Send on Behalf](#q6-when-a-person-sends-a-message-from-a-shared-mailbox-who-gets-credit-or-shows-as-the-sender-of-the-message).)

-#### Q5.
-When I download and view a query, why is the data unreadable or not shown correctly in Excel?

-A5.
 You probably opened the .csv file as is.
 For Excel to show the data correctly, you need to import the .csv file into Excel.
 If you are using Excel 2016, follow the steps in [Download and import query results](view-download-and-export-query-results.md#download-and-import-query-results).
 For other versions of Excel, open **Help** in Excel and then search for the instructions on how to import a .csv file.

 <!-- NEED MORE INFO BEFORE WE CAN INCLUDE THIS: